dpittaluga76/llm-leaderboard/round2.md

 # llm-leaderboard  (January 2025 - Round 2 - 20th thru 26th) *****DRAFT***IN***WORK****
-Personal LLM Leaderboard without contamination!
+Personal customized LLM Leaderboard without contamination!
 (Weekly Updates)

 In order to pass the test we require 60% or higher.